metaleap/gerbil-lsp/lsp/notes.md

 Necessary:

 - **on-source-file-changes** with 3 lists of Scheme source file paths, to be processed in this order:
-  - _removed_ &mdash; source file deletions, or source file removals from the editor-side workspace / project
+  - _removed_ &mdash; source file deletions, or source file removals from the editor-side "workspace" / project
-  - _added_ &mdash; source file creations (they're not necessarily empty), or source file additions to the editor-side workspace / project
+  - _added_ &mdash; source file creations (they're not necessarily empty), or source file additions to the editor-side "workspace" / project
   - _changed_ &mdash; on-disk source file modifications, whether through Save or from outside the editor
 - **on-source-file-edited**: this is not-yet-saved live edits — the source file path and full current editor-side buffer contents will be passed